The Department of Geosciences offers a major in geosciences leading to either the Bachelor of Arts or Bachelor of Science degree.

 Meet with your Geosciences faculty advisor to help you successfully navigate through your undergraduate degree:

-- You need to contact and meet with our Undergraduate Faculty Advisor, Dr. Margaret Fraiser.
+- You need to contact and meet with our Undergraduate Faculty Advisor, Dr. Lindsay McHenry.
 She will advise you on your Geosciences courses only.
 Your L&S advisor will advise you on college requirements for graduation.

 - Majors courses are offered on a regular rotation and can be viewed on the Courses page.
 Retirements, sabbatical leaves, and other circumstances sometimes may alter this rotation.
 Be sure to talk to your advisor as you plan out your course sequence.